artefactual/atom-docs/user-manual/access-content/clipboard.rst

    :width: 30%
    :alt: An image of the Clipboard menu when items are pinned.

-The menu has 2 options.
+The menu has four options.
 The "Clear selections" option will remove all items (across all entity types) currently pinned to the clipboard.
 On the clipboard page, they won't be cleared until you refresh the browser, giving you an opportunity to repin them if you've removed them by accident - however, anywhere else in the application, this **removal will be immediate**.
 The "Go to clipboard" option in the menu will take you to the Cliboard page, described in more detail below.
+The "Save clipboard" option will allow you to save your selections and return to them at a future session, and the "Load clipbaord" option will load a previously saved selection.

 .. _clipboard-pinning: